stevecd/ruby-oncourse/README.md

 # Oncourse

-Oncoursesystems.com is a web app written in ext3js that handles managing teacher lesson plans amongst many other things.
+Oncoursesystems.com is a web app written in extjs that handles managing teacher lesson plans amongst many other things.
 It has proven to be incredibly tedious to work with so I spent a day parsing its html and json requests involved with lessonplan editing.
 This gem is the result.